Delphia USA Inc. Purchases Shares of 33,820 Landsea Homes Co. (NASDAQ:LSEA)

 Landsea Homes Trading Up 0.2 %

-Landsea Homes (NASDAQ:LSEA – Get Rating) last released its quarterly earnings data on Thursday, November 3rd.
-The company reported $0.69 earnings per share for the quarter, topping the consensus estimate of $0.50 by $0.19.
-The business had revenue of $335.59 million during the quarter, compared to analysts’ expectations of $338.71 million.
+Landsea Homes (NASDAQ:LSEA – Get Rating) last posted its earnings results on Thursday, November 3rd.
+The company reported $0.69 EPS for the quarter, beating analysts’ consensus estimates of $0.50 by $0.19.
 Landsea Homes had a return on equity of 19.67% and a net margin of 6.09%.
-Research analysts forecast that Landsea Homes Co. will post 3.04 earnings per share for the current fiscal year.
+The firm had revenue of $335.59 million during the quarter, compared to the consensus estimate of $338.71 million.
+As a group, equities research analysts forecast that Landsea Homes Co. will post 3.04 earnings per share for the current fiscal year.

 Landsea Homes Corporation designs, constructs, markets, and sells suburban and urban single-family detached and attached homes in California, Arizona, Florida, Texas, and Metro New York.
 It offers a range of properties, including entry-level and first-time move-up homes.
 The company was incorporated in 2017 and is headquartered in Newport Beach, California.